bharatm29/AnimeAPI/README.md

 # Anime API
-An Anime API for fetching details about an anime and to add it to an account made in Spring Boot.
+An Anime API for fetching details about an anime and to add it to an account.
+This was made with Spring Boot.

 It uses GogoAnime API which is available on [github](https://github.com/riimuru/gogoanime-api).